Biden and Trump set to receive nominations in historic virtual DNC, RNC

 National party conventions date back to the 1800s and were originally raucous, spontaneous affairs filled with backroom deals and political horse trading.
 In 1924, the Democratic convention stretched nine days -- the longest in US history -- and required more than 100 rounds of voting and a couple of fistfights before a nominee, John Davis of West Virginia, was chosen.
 (Davis went on to lose to Republican incumbent Calvin Coolidge.)
 It wasn't until 1932 that the candidates themselves even started showing up.
 That year, Franklin D. Roosevelt decided he'd travel to Chicago to accept his nomination in person.
 Prior to that, candidates often felt showing up at the conventions was too presumptive.

 Today, conventions are scripted, choreographed affairs where little, let alone the nominee, is up in the air.
 Still, the events are important for generating excitement and introducing the country to up-and-coming political stars.
-This time around, organizers will have to balance a host of moving parts: live-streamed speeches, in-person voting, and the health and safety issues that will inevitably arise in producing a professional blend of messaging and entertainment during COVID.
-Conventions are designed to engage and energize voters.
-It's an open question whether that can be accomplished without the fanfare and pageantry that normally accompany these events.
+This time around, organizers will have to balance a host of moving parts: livestreamed speeches, in-person voting, and the health and safety issues that will inevitably arise in producing a professional blend of messaging and entertainment during the pandemic.

-Kate Malloy, the creative director at New Hampshire-based Malloy Events, said interest in the 2020 election cycle has been in high gear even before COVID-19.
+Kate Malloy, the creative director at New Hampshire-based Malloy Events, said interest in the 2020 election cycle has been in high gear even before the pandemic.
 It's only picked up, she says, with Black Lives Matter protests, debates over masks and Biden's VP choice.

 Now, the question is whether the parties and their candidates can deliver excitement at the same level of a traditional live convention.